geonetwork/core-doc-sources/eng/users/source/managing_metadata/processing/index.rst

  * schema: ISO19139
  * usage: Suggestion

-Suggest to explode keywords which contains comma (which is better for indexing and searching).
+Suggest that comma separated keywords be expanded to remove the commas (which is better for indexing and searching).

 Keywords mapper
 ~~~~~~~~~~~~~~~